tkazec/essays/javascript-crushers-exposed/essay.md

 		.split("{used}").join(used)
 		.split("{code}").join(code);

 Congratulations!
 You've created a JavaScript crusher.
-Take a look at the [final code](crush.js).
+Take a look at the [final code](crush.js). :)

 ## Epilogue: Unpacking
 This is where it all comes together (or apart?).

-The bootstrap loops through each crush character, recursively unpacking the code.
-It simply splits the crushed code on every occurrence of the crush character, then **pops the last substring from the array**.
-This substring contains the original code from that crushing pass.
-Then, it just joins the array back up by the original code.
-This process is then repeated until the crush characters have been processed and the code is fully unpacked.
+The bootstrap loops through the replacement characters, recursively unpacking the code.
+Each pass, it splits the crushed string on every occurance of the character, then pops the last element—which, as added during step 2, is the original substring.
+Then it's a simple matter of joining the array back up by that substring.
+This goes on until the crush characters have all been processed and the code is fully unpacked.

 The code is then evaluated, and the process is complete!